Thank you for submitting the form. Your reference number is

 Sometimes scheduled, sometimes sudden and dangerous, and always inconvenient - here’s what to do when the power goes out.

 Power outages and blackouts always seem to happen at the most inopportune times.
-Whether you’re in the middle of your favourite TV series or movie, cooking dinner, or on the computer, a power outage or blackout can range from a minor inconvenience to something more dangerous and prolonged.
+Whether you’re in the middle of your favourite movie, cooking dinner, or working from home, a power outage or blackout can range from a minor inconvenience to something more dangerous and prolonged.

-Sudden and severe weather such as storms, floods, strong winds, bushfires, heatwaves and other events however are all major contributors to power outages and blackouts in Victoria, with the potential to disrupt power to affected properties for days, and even weeks in their aftermath.
+Sudden and severe weather such as storms, floods, strong winds, bushfires, heatwaves and other events however are all major contributors to power outages and blackouts in Victoria, with the potential to disrupt power to affected properties for days or even weeks in their aftermath.

-Depending on the nature of the power outage or blackout, planning and preparedness can reduce the impact on your household, while comprehensive home insurance coverage may cover you for damage caused to your property or contents during things that cause you to lose power such as fires, floods or storms.
+Depending on the nature of the power outage or blackout, planning and preparedness can reduce the impact on your household.
+Home Insurance may cover you for damage caused to your property or contents during events that cause you to lose power, such as fires, floods or storms.

 Before a power outage